Carrick East: Carrick (pre-1800)

 The 1609 Baronial Map depicts the townland as Carricar.

 The 1652 Commonwealth Survey lists it as Carricke.

 The 1665 Down Survey map depicts the townland as Carrick.

 William Petty's 1685 map depicts it as Carik.
 It is unclear whether Carrick was granted to anyone in the Plantation of Ulster.
 The first mention is in an Inquisition of 1638.
 In the Plantation of Ulster by grant dated 29 April 1611, King James VI and I granted the town and lands of Gortatowill containing 6 polls, comprising a total of 300 acres at an annual rent of £3-4s., to Mulmore McHugh McFarrall O'Rely, gent.
 Mulmore O'Reilly had been dispossessed of his lands in the townland of Aghaweely Lower in the parish of Ballintemple.
 He was the grandson of the chief of the O'Reilly clan, Fearghal macSeaán, who ruled East Breifne from 1526–1534.
 His genealogy is Maol Mórdha son of Aodh son of Fearghal son of Seaán son of Cathal son of Eóghan na Fésóige.
 Mulmore O'Reilly had four sons by his wife Honora- Émonn [Anglicised as Edmund], Hugh O'Reilly (Archbishop of Armagh) (b.
 1580, d.
 1653), Fearghal and Domhnall.
 He also had an illegitimate son, Cathaoir.
 Mulmore died sometime between 1611 and 1637. Émonn had three sons, Aodh (Hugh), Cathal and Brian.
-An Inquisition held in Cavan Town on 12 September 1638 found that the said Edm’ Relly recently of Gortetowell in Co.
-Cavan, in his life, was seised of a poll of land called Tawnagh, and of a poll called Carrick in said county.
-The said Edmund died on 29 September 1637.
-Hugh O’Reyly, his son and heir has reached his maturity and now holds the land from the king in free and common socage.
-Catherine Newgent, alias Reily, was the wife of the said Edmund and the aforesaid Catherine is dower of the premises.
 Whether Carrick originally formed part of the 1611 grant to Mulmore O'Reilly is unclear.
 The O'Reillys may have purchased it later as Edmund was the owner in 1637.
-It then seems to have been sold to the Graham family of Bawnboy as an Inquisition held at Belturbet on 12 June 1661 found that- This seems to imply that Carrick belonged to George Graham in 1615 not the O'Reillys, however it may have been an error made by the 1661 Inquisition as an earlier Inquisition held at Cavan on 31 October 1627 found that- George Greames was seised as of fee, of 20 polls of land in Co.
-Cavan and he died 9 October 1624.
-William Greames, his son and heir, was then 30 years old (born 1594) and unmarried, but the lands listed in 1627 as belonging to George Graham do not include Carrick.
+It then seems to have been sold to the Graham family of Bawnboy.